American Pie Gallery (1972-1977)

 Where Are They Now?

 Ronnie Griffiths started his career as part of

 the Mighty Avons with Larry Cunningham.
 Ronnie left the Mighty Avons

-to be replaced by Gene Stuart and formed American Pie in late
+to be replaced by Gene Stuart and formed American Pie on November

 The band's original lineup was: